TwoSpikes/extra.nvim/README.md

-My scripts for Termux (yes, I program in Termux)
-But I think it will work on Arch and Debian too :)
+My scripts that I made on my phone and on my PC (on archlinux)

 # .bashrc